3D Modeling and Automated Measurement of Concrete Cracks via Segment Anything Refinement and Visual Inertial LiDAR Fusion: Experiment Setup

 \subsection{Crack Segmentation Datasets}

 The experimental dataset used in this work comprises 10 open-source datasets, as detailed in Table~\ref{Dataset}.
 This dataset contains 9,260 RGB images of varying sizes captured in diverse environments, all annotated at the pixel level for cracks.
-The cracks include three material types: concrete structural cracks, asphalt pavement cracks, and ceramic cracks.
-Such a multi-scale, multi-scenario dataset enhances the model’s ability to generalize across different crack sizes and materials, improving robustness in varied environments.

-The training and testing sets for unseen scenarios were derived from images captured in this study’s experimental setup using a handheld device.
-These images were manually annotated with the PixelAnnotationTool \citep{Breheret:2017} and subsequently split into training and testing sets in a 7:3 ratio.These images have a pixel resolution of 4096 by 3000 and exhibit different shooting angles, distances, and blurriness.
-The dataset also contains artifacts such as reflective tags, shadows, stains and environmental objects.
+The training and testing datasets for previously unseen scenarios consist of images captured using a handheld device in our experimental setup.
+Each image was manually annotated using the PixelAnnotationTool \citep{Breheret:2017}.
+They have a resolution of 4096×3000 pixels and vary in shooting angles, distances, and levels of blurriness.
+The dataset also includes artifacts such as reflective tags, shadows, stains, and miscellaneous background objects.